b97tsk/reactive-tree/README.md

 #### function createTwig()

-Creates a twig with a handler.
+Create a twig with a handler.

 #### function defineTwig()

-Creates a twig with a handler, like `createTwig()`, but also defines a property for an object, which corresponds with that twig:
+Create a twig with a handler, like `createTwig()`, but also defines a property for an object, which corresponds with that twig:

 - when you get this property, it returns `twig.read()`.